On this page:

 - Pelvic floor exercises.
 Also called Kegel exercises, these structured, individualized exercises help strengthen pelvic floor muscles.
 Strong pelvic floor muscles help hold the bladder in place and keep urine from leaking.

 - Vaginal pessary.
 A pessary is a small silicone device that is inserted into the vagina to support the vaginal wall and hold your bladder in place.
 Your health care professional will choose from a variety of shapes and sizes of pessaries to find the pessary that is the most comfortable fit for you.
+Some women use a pessary while waiting for surgical treatment or if they prefer not to have surgery.
+Pessaries must be removed and cleaned regularly to prevent vaginal irritation.
+Your health care professional will show you how to clean and reinsert the pessary on your own.

 Your health care professional may consider surgery to treat a cystocele if nonsurgical treatments don’t work or your cystocele is severe.